 Health, Economy Top Priorities for Illinois’ Geologic Mapping Experts

-Like the harvest, the priorities developed by the Illinois Geologic Mapping Advisory Committee (IGMAC) have important implications for the wealth and the health of the state.
+The priorities developed by the Illinois Geologic Mapping Advisory Committee (IGMAC) have important implications for the wealth and the health of the state.
 The group, composed of consulting geologists, state and federal officials, industry representatives (insurance, mining, and water), and academics met in Champaign on September 8.

 Thanks to 165 years of work by the Illinois State Geological Survey, a division of the Prairie Research Institute, geological mapping has made a growing contribution to the development of industry in the state, access to groundwater supplies, and prevention/mitigation of pollution.